Phytolacca americana: Folk and alternative medicine

 Owen notes that "Indians and early settlers used the root in poultices and certain drugs for skin diseases and rheumatism."

 The late 19th century herbal, the King's American Dispensatory, describes various folk medical uses that led individuals to ingest pokeberry products.
 Phytolacca extract was advertised as a prescription weight loss drug in the 1890s.

 Pokeweed is promoted in alternative medicine as a dietary supplement intended to treat a wide range of maladies including mumps, arthritis and various skin conditions.
 While pokeweed has been subject to laboratory research, there is no medical evidence that it has any beneficial effect on human health.

 Food uses

 Poke is a traditional southern Appalachian food.
 The leaves and stems of young plants can be eaten, but must be cooked by boiling two or more times with the water drained and replaced each time.
 The leaves taste similar to spinach; the stems, similar to asparagus.
-A typical recipe is to remove the leaves from the young plant, rinse them in cool water, bring the leaves to a rolling boil in a large pot for about 20 minutes, discard the cooking water, rinse them in cool water, repeat the boiling and the rinsing at least two more times, panfry the leaves in bacon grease for two minutes, add bacon, and salt and pepper to taste.
+A 1917 article on edible weeds stated that pokeweed shoots were popular in Pennsylvania, "tied in small bundles, boiled the same way as asparagus, and served with cream sauce or melted butter."

 The roots are poisonous, as are mature leaves and stems.
 Some festivals still celebrate the plant's use in its historical food preparations.

 As late as the 1990s two companies commercially canned and sold pokeweed, but in 2000 the last one, the Allen Canning Company of Siloam Springs, Arkansas, closed down its operation.